Bradbuchholz/pizzaDelivery/README.md

 ## Known Bugs

-* _Does not currently allow user to input their name, delivery or pickup choice, delivery address or payment type_
+* _Does not currently allow user to input their name, delivery or pickup choice, delivery address, payment type or the ability to order multiple pizzas._

 ## License